Welcome to

 Karl Yan received his Ph.D. in political science from the University of Toronto.
-Karl’s research sits at the intersection of international and comparative political economy with a particular focus on railway development and the transformation of China.
+Karl’s research sits at the intersection of international and comparative political economy with a particular focus on state capitalism, industrial policy and the transformation of China.
 Karl’s current research looks at China’s post-1949 industrial restructuring and railway modernization and the 'going global' of the sector.

 International Political Economy